zdonghe/starship-daemon/README.md

 Hot reloading is supported.

 ## Caching
-Caching can dramatically reduce prompt latency and reduce redundant work.
+Caching dramatically reduces prompt latency and reduces redundant work.
 However, it might result in stale/inaccurate prompts.

 Caching can be disabled by setting `$env:STARSHIP_DAEMON_CACHE=0`.